Restraining Order LAWYER IN TUCSON

 • These cases are heard in local courts throughout Southern Arizona, often on an expedited basis.

-Mistakes People Make at Protective Order Hearings
+Mistakes People Make at Restraining Order Hearings

-Many people walk into protective order hearings unprepared.
-A common mistake is assuming the judge will automatically dismiss the order if the petitioner doesn’t show up — but courts can continue the case to another date if facts warrant.
-Another mistake is failing to bring witnesses or documents, leaving the judge with only the petitioner’s version of events.
-Some even think they can “explain things casually,” not realizing these hearings are recorded and legally binding.
+• Many people walk into restraining order hearings unprepared.
+A common mistake is assuming the judge will automatically dismiss the order if the petitioner doesn’t show up — but courts can continue the case to another date if the facts warrant.
+Doug works hard to prevent this & obtain dismissal.

 Related Defense Topics